-A.-\For the purposes of this section, an "emergency" is one which:

-(1) Results from the occurrence of a disaster, including, but not limited to, fire, flood, hurricane, riot, power outage or disease; or

-(2) May lead to impairment of the health, safety or welfare of the public if not immediately attended to.

-B. If the authorized representative, chief administrative officer or governing body of the local government determines that an emergency exists affecting the public health, safety or welfare, a contract or contracts necessary to contend with the emergency may be let without complying with the requirements of this chapter.
-If such emergency action was taken by the authorized representative or chief administrative officer, he or she shall report it to the City Council at its next regularly scheduled meeting for ratification.

-C. The city manager, purchasing manager or an authorized representative may make or authorize others to make emergency procurements if there exists a threat to the public health, welfare or safety or in the event of a disastercondition meeting the definition above.
+- A. For the purposes of this section, an "emergency" is one which: - 1.
+Results from the occurrence of a disaster, including, but not limited to, fire, flood, hurricane, riot, power outage or disease; or - 2.
+May lead to impairment of the health, safety or welfare of the public if not immediately attended to. - B. If the authorized representative, chief administrative officer or governing body of the local government determines that an emergency exists affecting the public health, safety or welfare, a contract or contracts necessary to contend with the emergency may be let without complying with the requirements of this chapter.
+If such emergency action was taken by the authorized representative or chief administrative officer, he or she shall report it to the City Council at its next regularly scheduled meeting for ratification. - AC.
+The city manager, purchasing manager or an authorized representative may make or authorize others to make emergency procurements if there exists a threat to the public health, welfare or safety or in the event of a disaster condition meeting the definition above.

-BD.
-An emergency procurement shall be limited to the goods or services necessary to satisfy the emergency need with as much competition as practicable under the circumstances.

-$\underline{CE}$ .
-The using unit making the emergency procurement shall prepare a written purchase requisition and submit it to the city manager or his designee as authorized representative within two (2) working days after the emergency procurement to document the existence of the emergency need.

-F. The city manager or his designee shall endeavor to maintain an accurate ledger of costs incurred in responding to any emergency and shall make this information available to the City Council by request or communication at scheduled intervals.
+- BD.
+An emergency procurement shall be limited to the goods or services necessary to satisfy the emergency need with as much competition as practicable under the circumstances. - CE.
+The using unit making the emergency procurement shall prepare a written purchase requisition and submit it to the city manager or his designee as authorized representative within two (2) working days after the emergency procurement to document the existence of the emergency need. - D. Emergency expenditures and obligations to suppliers of goods and services in natural or man made disasters that exceed twenty-five thousand dollars (\$25,000.00) shall be submitted to the council for authorization or ratification subsequent to the emergency procurement. - F. The city manager or his designee shall endeavor to maintain an accurate record of costs incurred in responding to any emergency and shall make this information available to the City Council by request or communication at scheduled intervals.

-D. Emergency expenditures and obligations to suppliers of goods and services in natural or man made disasters that exceed twenty five thousand dollars (\$25,000.00) shall be submitted to the council for authorization or ratification subsequent to the emergency procurement.
+Section 9.
+Section 2.25.140: "Expenditures of ten thousand dollars (\$10,000.00) or less" is hereby repealed as follows:

-Section 2.25.140 - Expenditures of ten thousand dollars (\$10,000.00) or lessCity Council Approval Requirements.
+Section 2.25.140 - Expenditures of ten thousand dollars (\$10,000.00) or less.

-A. Nothwithstanding 2.25.020B any procurement that results in an expenditure of ten thousand dollars (\$10,000.00) or less shall have been made with as much economy as practicable in the open market place at the prevailing price without the requirement of public notice or council authorization.

-B. Open market procurements shall, whenever practicable, be based on the lowest price of an item which meets or exceeds the performance or functional characteristics that is available from two (2) or more sources of supply, if available, by written quote or in any acceptable informal manner.

-C. The purchasing manager is authorized to compare prices offered by suppliers of goods and services within the open market and have final determination of the prevailing price to be paid by the city.

-D. Petty cash expenditures of one hundred dollars (\$100.00) or less may be authorized by the finance director and disbursed by a designee from a cash fund set aside and maintained for small procurements.

-E. Department heads may be delegated the authority to approve minor expenditures for goods or services from budgeted departmental funds in a limited amount determined by a written policy of the eity manager.
+- A. Nothwithstanding 2.25.020B any procurement that results in an expenditure of ten thousand dollars (\$10,000.00) or less shall have been made with as much economy as practicable in the open market place at the prevailing price without the requirement of public notice or council authorization. - B. Open market procurements shall, whenever practicable, be based on the lowest price of an item which meets or exceeds the performance or functional characteristics that is available from two (2) or more sources of supply, if available, by written quote or in any acceptable informal manner. - C. The purchasing manager is authorized to compare prices offered by suppliers of goods and services within the open market and have final determination of the prevailing price to be paid by the city. - D. Petty cash expenditures of one hundred dollars (\$100.00) or less may be authorized by the finance director and disbursed by a designee from a cash fund set aside and maintained for small procurements. - E. Department heads may be delegated the authority to approve minor expenditures for goods or services from budgeted departmental funds in a limited amount determined by a written policy of the city manager.
 Purchase orders, Blanket orders or Procurement cards for department head authorization shall be issued by the purchasing manager and shall state the expenditure amount limitation.